 Example Rubric: Story-to-Test Traceability

 The outcome metrics translate testing intelligence into business-meaningful results.
-They answer the question: "What does better QA intelligence actually deliver?"
+They answer: "What does better QA intelligence actually deliver?"

 Layer 1